mnot/I-D/safe-hint/draft.md

 This specification defines a "safe" preference for HTTP requests that expresses a desire to avoid objectionable content, according to the definition of that term by the origin server.

+Support for this preference by clients and servers is optional.

 --- middle

 # Introduction

-Many Web sites have a "safe" mode, to assist those who don't want to be exposed (or have their children exposed) to objectionable content.
+Many Web sites have a "safe" mode, to assist those who don't want to be exposed (or have their children exposed) to content to which they might object.

 However, that goal is often difficult to achieve, because of the need to go to every Web site that might be used, navigate to the appropriate page (possibly creating an account along the way) to get